fossabot/meteor-launchpad/README.md

 ### Build Options

 Meteor Launchpad supports setting custom build options in one of two ways.
 You can either create a launchpad.conf config file in the root of your app or you can use [Docker build args](https://docs.docker.com/engine/reference/builder/#arg).
-The currently supported options are to install PhantomJS, GraphicsMagick, MongoDB, or any list of `apt-get` dependencies (Meteor Launchpad is built on `debian:jesse`).
+The currently supported options are to install any list of `apt-get` dependencies (Meteor Launchpad is built on `debian:jesse`).

 If you choose to install Mongo, you can use it by _not_ supplying a `MONGO_URL` when you run your app container.
 The startup script will then start Mongo inside the container and tell your app to use it.
 If you _do_ supply a `MONGO_URL`, Mongo will not be started inside the container and the external database will be used instead.